hwheinzen/mist/README.md

 # mist
 Extended error package for Go.

-#### WORK IN PROGRESS; API MAY CHANGE

-This package provides an extended error type, methods for creation, and for retrieving content, ... and two convenience functions.
+This package provides an extended error type, methods for adding variables and retrieving content, ... and two convenience functions.

+The extended error satifies the standard Go error interface.

+The extended error can also carry (variabel) information via its details.
+You can add prefixes or sufixes to the details string at any time.
+(Thus the details part becomes an error trace if you prefix it with the function name every time a function returns an error.)

+If the error message contains text/template expressions (like " ... {{printf \"%f\" .FloatVariable}} ... )
+which are to be resolved later in the program the extended error can carry the associated variables.

+### Motivation
+For translating error messages to any users language its necessary either to transprt the language code to every place an error message is created, or to transport the variable parts of an error message seperated from the static error string, and do translation and variable substitution at one place just before returning the error to the user.

 ### Installing
 Provided that your Go environment is ready, i.e. $GOPATH is set, you need to: